Create an Azure Database for MySQL server by using the Azure portal

 Select Databases > Azure Database for MySQL.
 You can also type MySQL in the search box to find the service.

-Fill out the new server details form with the following information, as shown in the preceding image:
+Fill out the new server details form with the following information:

-Setting Suggested value Field description Server name myserver4demo A unique name that identifies your Azure Database for MySQL server.
-The domain name mysql.database.azure.com is appended to the server name you provide.
+Setting Suggested value Field description Server name Unique server name Choose a unique name that identifies your Azure Database for MySQL server.
+For example, mydemoserver.
+The domain name .mysql.database.azure.com is appended to the server name you provide.
 The server name can contain only lowercase letters, numbers, and the hyphen (-) character.
 It must contain from 3 to 63 characters.
-Subscription Your subscription The Azure subscription that you want to use for your server.
+Subscription Your subscription Select the Azure subscription that you want to use for your server.
 If you have multiple subscriptions, choose the subscription in which you get billed for the resource.
-Resource group myresourcegroup A new or existing resource group name.
+Resource group myresourcegroup Provide a new or existing resource group name.
+Resource group Select source Blank Select Blank to create a new server from scratch.
+(You select Backup if you are creating a server from a geo-backup of an existing Azure Database for MySQL server).
 Server admin login myadmin A sign-in account to use when you're connecting to the server.
 The admin sign-in name cannot be azure_superuser, admin, administrator, root, guest, or public.
-Password Your choice A new password for the server admin account.
+Password Your choice Provide a new password for the server admin account.
 It must contain from 8 to 128 characters.
 Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0-9), and non-alphanumeric characters (!, $, #, %, and so on).
-Confirm password Your choice The confirmed admin account password.
-Location The region closest to your users The location that is closest to your users or other Azure applications.
+Confirm password Your choice Confirm the admin account password.
+Location The region closest to your users Choose the location that is closest to your users or your other Azure applications.
 Version The latest version The latest version (unless you have specific requirements that require another version).
-Pricing tier Basic, 50 Compute Units, 50 GB The service tier and performance level for your new database.
-Select Basic tier in the tab at the top.
-Select the left end of the Compute Units slider to adjust the value to the lowest amount that's available for this Quickstart.
-Select Ok to save the pricing tier selection.
-For more information, see the following screenshot.
-Pin to dashboard Check Enables easy tracking of your server on the front dashboard page of your Azure portal.
+Pricing tier General Purpose, Gen 4, 2 vCores, 5 GB, 7 days, Geographically Redundant The compute, storage, and backup configurations for your new server.
+Select Pricing tier.
+Next, select the General Purpose tab.
+Gen 4, 2 vCores, 5 GB, and 7 days are the default values for Compute Generation, vCore, Storage, and Backup Retention Period.
+You can leave those sliders as is.
+To enable your server backups in geo-redundant storage, select Geographically Redundant from the Backup Redundancy Options.
+To save this pricing tier selection, select OK.
+The next screenshot captures these selections.

 The server admin sign-in and password that you specify here are required to sign in to the server and its databases later in this Quickstart.
 Remember or record this information for later use.